Hussain Muhammad Ershad: Early life and military career

-Ershad was born in 1930 at Dinhata in Cooch Behar Princely State, British India (now in Cooch Behar district, India) to Mokbul Hossain and Mazida Khatun, in a Bengali-speaking Nashya Shaikh family.
-Mokbul was a lawyer and served as a minister of the then Maharaja of Cooch Behar.
+Ershad was born in 1930 at Dinhata in Cooch Behar Princely State, British India (now in Cooch Behar district, India) to Mokbul Hossain and Mazida Khatun, in a Bengali Muslim family of Nashya Shaikh origin.
+Mokbul was a lawyer who served as a minister of the then Maharaja of Cooch Behar and was the son of Wakil Saadatullah.
 Ershad was the eldest of nine siblings including GM Quader, Mozammel Hossain Lalu and Merina Rahman.
 His parents migrated from Dinhata to East Bengal in 1948 after the Partition of India.
 Ershad studied in Carmichael College in Rangpur.
-He later graduated from the University of Dhaka in 1950.
+He later graduated from the Dhaka University in 1950.

 Ershad was commissioned into the Pakistan Army in 1952 from officers training school in Kohat.
 He was an adjutant in the East Bengal Regimental Centre, the regimental training depot in Chittagong.
 He completed advanced courses from the Command and Staff College in Quetta in 1966.
 After serving with a brigade in Sialkot, he was given command of the 3rd East Bengal Regiment in 1969 and the 7th East Bengal Regiment in 1971.